seam/migration/open18_java_ee_6/migration_steps.rst

 allows for additional scopes to be created.
 Please refer to the JSR 299 spec or CDI implementation documentation for defining scopes.

-Migrate Query  / Home objects to CDI Query
+Migrate Query  / Home objects
 ================================================================================

 The application framework within Seam 2 consisting of Home and Query objects has